Welcome to the Office of the Dean of Students:

 - Chairs the Clery Report Review Committee

 Every student should have the opportunity to make the most out of their experiences to successfully earn their quality education at SDSU.
 Enrolling at SDSU is a cultural experience complete with new friends, new modes of instruction and a new environment.
 Because of all of this change, some students struggle along the way.
 If you or a student you know could use assistance or guidance, the Dean of Students office can be a great resource.
-Many exceptional resources, including the Office of Multicultural Affairs and the American Indian Student Center, can be found at https://www.sdstate.edu/student-life.
+Many exceptional resources, including the Office of Multicultural Affairs and Accessibility and the American Indian Student Center, can be found on the Student Life website.

 An individual's opportunity for education does not supersede the rights of others or the needs of the community.
 Students who are struggling academically or socially are strongly encouraged to visit the Dean of Students or any other SDSU staff or faculty member with whom the student feels comfortable.
 Our goal is to assist students in need before their behavior disrupts the learning opportunities for themselves or the educational environment for others.